jeblad/LangCodeOverride/INSTALL.md

 cd extensions/LangCodeOverride
 ```

-Install dependencies
+Install dependencies (not necessary if extension is installed as a role)

 ```bash
 composer install
 ```

-At this point the vagrant instance should be restarted as a lot has changed
+At this point the vagrant instance should be restarted as a lot has changed (not necessary if extension is installed as a role)

 ```bash
 exit